explainers-by-googlers/cross-origin-storage/README.md

 ### Handling multiple files

 `requestFileHandle()` operates on one file at a time.
-For concurrent requests across multiple files and per-file error handling, see the [FAQ on why the API is singular](#why-does-the-api-use-requestfilehandle-singular-rather-than-requestfilehandles-plural).
+For concurrent requests across multiple files and per-file error handling, see the [FAQ entry on why the API is singular](#appendixc-frequently-asked-questions-faq).

 ### Concurrent writes